ErikEJ/EntityFramework6PowerTools/README.md

 This is a replacement runtime provider for the built-in SQL Server provider.

+**UPDATE** An [official Microsoft package](https://www.nuget.org/packages/Microsoft.EntityFramework.SqlServer/) based on this package has just been published.

 See the [dedicated readme](https://github.com/ErikEJ/EntityFramework6PowerTools/blob/community/src/ErikEJ.EntityFramework.SqlServer/readme.md) for more information.

 # Preview of EF6 SQL Server Compact provider for .NET 6